-- (i) Incomplete specifications are still a challenge (The measure we did put in place is that the final specifications must be signed off by the relevant Director and Manager) - (ii) Buy-in to finalize bids timely to ensure capital spending; and - (iii) Quorums remain a problem on Committees due to unavailability of nominated officials.
-The turnover rate as indicated in paragraph 3.5 above is a good indication. - (iv) Some departments wait until the last three months of the financial year to start a SCM process and then it is normally too late to ensure timely spending. - (v) The cut-off date for procurement will be 13 May 2022 and no more tenders or formal quotes will be done for the current financial year.
+(i) Incomplete specifications are still a challenge (The measure we did put in place is that the final specifications must be signed off by the relevant Director and Manager)

+(ii) Buy-in to finalize bids timely to ensure capital spending; and

+(iii)The turnover rate as indicated in paragraph 3.5 above is a good indication.

+(iv) Some departments wait until the last three months of the financial year to start a SCM process and then it is normally too late to ensure timely spending.

+(v) The cut-off date for procurement will be 12 May 2023 and no more tenders or formal quotes was done for the current financial year.